-And some dress-up like ferocious, scowling aliens who like their combat brutal, their conversations blunt, and their sex ferocious.
+And some dress-up as ferocious, scowling aliens who like their combat brutal, their conversations blunt, and their sex ferocious.
 Dress-up Klingon fan clubs were born in 1974, when Robert Asprin formed the Klingon Diplomatic Corps to provide security at cons, but the race has really been rearing its gnarly head of late.
-The Klingon language, tlhIngan, a self-consistent tongue concocted by the linguist Mark Okrand for the third Star Trek movie, has lately drawn strong interest from fans and the press, and has led to a best-selling dictionary, a language tape, the semi-academic zine HolQeD and a summer camp.
-Besides proliferating at cons, members of the passionate and noble race have been spotted in the darker corners of New York City dance clubs.
-A sample of dialogue from Worfthe resident Klingon of Star Trek: the Next Generationopens a recent album by Orbital, a popular techno group.
+The Klingon language, tlhIngan, a self-consistent tongue concocted by the linguist Mark Okrand for the third Star Trek movie, has lately drawn strong interest from fans and the press, and has led to a best-selling dictionary, a language tape, the semi-academic zine HolQeD, and a summer camp.
+Besides proliferating at cons, members of the passionate and noble race have also been spotted in the darker corners of New York City dance clubs.
+A sample of dialogue from Worf—the resident Klingon on Star Trek: the Next Generation—opens a recent album by Orbital, a popular techno group.
 And Los Angeles Laker James Worthy was granted his wish to play a Klingon.
 He appeared as a six-foot-nine mercenary in a recent ST:TNG episode.

 Though many things to many people, Klingons are not geeks.